Concordium/concordium-update-proposals/source/CIS/cis-4.rst

 ``issuer``
 ^^^^^^^^^^

-Query the issuer's account address.
+Query the issuer's public key.
+The corresponding private key is used to sign the public part of verifiable credentials issued by this issuer.

 Response
 ~~~~~~~~

-The function output is the issuer's account address.
+The function output is the issuer's public key.
-It is serialized as :ref:`CIS-4-AccountAddress`.
+It is serialized as :ref:`CIS-4-PublicKeyEd25519`.

 .. _CIS-4-functions-issuerMetadata: